sjackman/lambdar/README.md

-# Lambdar: Evaluate an R expression on AWS Lambda
+# Lambdar (ƛR): Evaluate an R expression on AWS Lambda

 Run R on AWS Lambda using [Linuxbrew](http://linuxbrew.sh).